chef/chef-web-docs/chef_master/source/chef_overview.rst

      - Chef Workstation includes important command-line tools:

-       * Chef: Use the chef command-line tool to work with items in a chef-repo, which is the primary location in which cookbooks are authored, tested, and maintained, and from which policy is uploaded to the Chef server
+       * Chef Infra: Use the chef command-line tool to work with items in a chef-repo, which is the primary location in which cookbooks are authored, tested, and maintained, and from which policy is uploaded to the Chef Infra Server
-       * Knife: Use the knife command-line tool to interact with nodes or work with objects on the Chef server
+       * Knife: Use the knife command-line tool to interact with nodes or work with objects on the Chef Infra Server
        * Chef Infra Client: an agent that configures your nodes
        * Test Kitchen: a testing harness for rapid validation of Chef code
-       * InSpec: Chef's open source security & compliance automation framework
+       * Chef InSpec: Chef's open source security & compliance automation framework
        * chef-run: a tool for running ad-hoc tasks
        * Chef Workstation App: for updating and managing your chef tools